esraahisham753/github-final-project/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Contributions shoudn't have any types of errors to be accepted

 Please make sure to update tests as appropriate.

+## Authors and acknowledgment

+The project is based on IBM "Getting started with git and github course".

 ## License